Nikolow/AndroidStudioNotes/README.md

 * On note click -> new view with information about the note
 * Options to edit and delete notes when viewing note
 * Option to delete notes with swiping (+ undo function)
-* Option to add a note
+* Option to add a new note
+* Auto save

 <center>